davidlamt/personal-blog/content/post/software-development/29-do-not-publish-commented-out-code.md

 I think that one reason commented out code appears is because they are incomplete features.
 Of course, I do not think that incomplete features should be checked into a shared server but checking in commented out incomplete features is probably even worse.

-This can be avoided by adopting a methodology where publishing short, complete features frequently is desired.
+This can be avoided by adopting a methodology where publishing short, complete features frequently is desirable.
 If you find yourself not being able to check in frequently, the feature you are working can likely be broken down into more modular tasks.

 I would like to reserve my thoughts on the ideal Git workflow for a future post.
 Stay tuned for thoughts on how to incorporate branches and other Git features into projects to improve flexibility and maintainability!

 ## Closing Thoughts

-I hope you can see why I believe that commented out sections of code causes more distraught to future developers than the benefits that they may offer.
+I hope you can see why I believe that commented out sections of code causes more disturbance to future developers than the benefits that they may offer.

 Of course, this is just my opinion and I would like to think that I am open to a different mindset if legitimate arguments are presented.
 Feel free to try to persuade me of the benefits of having commented out code in a shared space!

 The <a href="https://en.wikipedia.org/wiki/Broken_windows_theory" target="_blank">Broken Window Theory</a> suggests that allowing one bad practice (publishing commented out code) will result in many other bad practices being followed.
-The theory propses that allowing a violation will give other people the perception that other negative acts are accepted.
+The theory propses that allowing a violation to persist will give people the perception that other negative acts are accepted.

 What are your viewpoints on publishing commented out code and why?
 What other constructs in code do you think cause unnecessary distractions for developers?